-If you are wanting to create an online course or coaching program, you need a membership site.
-Yes, you can use something free like Facebook groups, but it just lacks professionalism.
+If you want to create an online course or coaching program, you need a membership site.

-For someone just starting out, Teachable is probably the better way to go.
-It’s easy to get started and allows you to focus on what’s important — creating good content for your subscribers.
+Teachable makes it easy to get up and running, and the platform allows you to focus on what’s important: creating good content for your subscribers.

-This is where using WordPress for a membership site instead.
-WordPress out-of-the-box is an excellent content management system.
-It works great for creating blogs, but you can extend it to do much much more.
+Did you know you can use WordPress for a membership site instead?
+Out of the box, WordPress is an excellent content management system.
+It works great for creating blogs, but you can extend it to do much more.

-WordPress can be used as a full-blown membership system, but you need to add a few things first in order to do this.
+WordPress can be used to set up a full-blown membership system, but you need to add a few things first in order to do this.

 First, let’s talk about the why before the how.
 Why should you use WordPress for a membership site?